Sweet Charity: Act I

 Lying down on Vittorio's bed, Charity claims she is no longer hungry.
 She admits she is a dance hall hostess, putting it down to "the fickle finger of fate" (a favorite expression of hers).
 Vittorio is struck by her humor and honesty.
 Starstruck, Charity asks for a signed photograph to prove to the girls she was really in his apartment.
 While Vittorio fetches props from his old movies for further evidence, Charity remarks on her good fortune ("If My Friends Could See Me Now").
-Ursula arrives to apologize for her jealousy; Charity is swiftly bundled into a closet before Vittorio opens the door to Ursula. ("Too Many Tomorrows") While Charity watches from the closet, Vittorio and Ursula make love inside his four-poster bed.
+Ursula arrives to apologize for her jealousy; Charity is swiftly bundled into a closet before Vittorio opens the door to Ursula. ("Too Many Tomorrows") While Charity watches from the closet, Vittorio and Ursula have sex inside his four-poster bed.
 The following morning, Charity is escorted from the room by a mortified Vittorio.
 In the Hostess Room, the girls are disappointed that Charity failed to get more out of Vittorio.
 Nickie announces she is not going to remain at this job for the rest of her life, prompting the girls to speculate on alternative careers ("There's Gotta Be Something Better Than This"), but Herman brings them back down to earth.
 Charity decides to seek some cultural enlightenment at the 92nd Street Y, where she gets stuck in a broken elevator with shy tax accountant Oscar Lindquist.
 While trying to calm him down, Charity learns that he is not married.
 She declares, "Oh Oscar...
 You're gonna be all right."
 After helping Oscar overcome his claustrophobia ("I'm the Bravest Individual"), the pair are plunged into new panic when the lights stop working.